MichaelKohler/volunteer-contributions-fetch/README.md

 npm run eslint
 ```

-Note that due to the AirBnB config we are still using ESLint 8.

 ### Deployments

 Please use [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) when contributing to this project, as depending on the commit message the GitHub Action will directly publish a new version of the package.